costoffreedom/costoffreedom-book/book/opening:freedom/costs-of-openness.md

 course, the danger of reinventing the wheel (we have done that), wasted effort, dead-end developments.
 That's fine.
 In the long run, we are all dead and all the effort was futile.
 But in the meantime, let's keep it interesting.
-Let's share ideas and experiences and find communities to be involved in.
+Let's share ideas and experiences and find communities to be involved in.</p>

-Open acknowledges mistakes and wrong directions.
+<p>Open acknowledges mistakes and wrong directions.
 But we don't need to proclaim
 them: the reason there is little interest in the "Journal of Negative Results" is that failure often just means "I cannot see how to do this" rather than the implied, or even believed "this cannot happen."
 Mathematics is a great place to